touchcast/touchcast-selenium/README.md

 `vnc://<docker ip address>:5900` - to connect to the Firefox container
 `vnc://<docker ip address>:5901` - to connect to the Chrome container

+The password to connect to VNC is:

+`secret`

 If for some reason VNC service dies, connect to container and restart service:

 `docker exec -it <container name> bash`